Phase Changes and Heat Transfer Unit Plan Mark as Favorite (49 Favorites)

 - Start this unit by exploring the difference between bond and molecular movements with The Molecular Dance.
 This activity shows students how to mimic molecular motion and distinguish between bonds and interparticle forces.
 Movements explored include the stretching, bending and rotating properties of a bond, as well as the vibration, rotation, and translation movements of molecules.
 After completing this introductory activity, use the Density simulation to help students analyze movement and energy of different states of matter at the particle level as temperature is increased or decreased.

-- Another quick activity that allows students to observe the effect of temperature on molecular motion is the demonstration, .
+- Another quick activity that allows students to observe the effect of temperature on molecular motion is the demonstration, What is Temperature.
 This classroom demo helps students explain how temperature is related to average kinetic energy and challenges them to explain what a temperature measurement really means, using supporting evidence.
-Pair this demonstration with video which tells the story of how the concept of temperature the thermometers have evolved.
-This resource includes an with questions for your students to answer while they are watching the video.
+Pair this demonstration with The Temperature Guys video which tells the story of how the concept of temperature the thermometers have evolved.
+This resource includes an activity sheet with questions for your students to answer while they are watching the video.

 - Move on to phase